JS BUG! PLEASE RELOAD!>

 The following are my own opinions about setting the widths of the text areas on our pages.
 Some people agree with me, some do not.
 So I offer this strictly for your consideration, and not as some hard and fast rules.

-I have an Apple lapop, screen width set to 1024.
-On my laptop, my tutes pages are centered and easy to read.
-Because even tho they appear on a smaller screen (diagonally), the resolution is so much better that I can read the text clearly.
-I use font size 4 for the main text size.
-Links are either 3 or 2.
-And I can read them easily on my laptop.
-(Font size on this page is 3.)
+I have an Apple lapop, screen width set to 1024 pixels.
+On my laptop, my tutes pages look centered.
+I always put the <div align="center"> tag right after the body tag.
+My pages are contained within a table 544-630 pixels wide.
+This makes them easy to read.
+Because even though they appear on a smaller screen (diagonally) than a TV set, the resolution of computer screens is so much better, that I can read the text clearly.

 One thing about using percentages for widths instead of actual pixel widths: